 I guess we'll find out.
 It's non-refundable.

 I'm curious, friends, because I know I'm not the only person who has traveled to liven things up in my soul.
 Have you made abrupt travel decisions in your life?
 What called you to travel?
 How has traveling impacted your worldview and personal growth?

-Let me know, and if you've got recommendations for Bologna, Florence, or Venice, I'm all ears...or eyes, I guess.
+Let me know in the comments section, and if you've got recommendations for Bologna, Florence, or Venice, I'm all ears...or eyes, I guess.
 Regardless, you have my attention.